First Nations storyteller, solo violin, strings and harpsichord

 Programme Notes

-Anyone who lives next to salt water knows how the sea shapes and marks the passing of each year.
-Living on the west coast of Canada, I have come to notice the way the sea changes: the sparkling blue in the high summer sun, the wind-stirred waves in the fall, the turn to dark grey in winter, the calming and warming of the spring.
-For those whose livelihood depends on the sea, knowing, respecting and honouring these changes is a part of daily life.
+Anyone who lives next to salt water knows how the sea itself signals the changing seasons each year: the sparkling blue in the high summer sun, the wind-stirred waves in the fall, the turn to dark grey in winter, the calming and warming of the spring.
+For those whose livelihood depends on the sea, knowing, respecting and honouring these changes and cycles is a part of daily life.

 PDF perusal score